MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 ## Hiding and Showing Parts

 Designer lets you hide and unhide part controls in a page directly from the client.
-When you select the **Hide** option on a part, it will appear grayed and will disappear from the page when you quit Designer mode.
+When you select the **Hide** option on a part, it will appear grayed out and will disappear from the page when you quit Designer mode.
 The extension generated will override the [Visible Property](properties/devenv-visible-property.md) on that part to **False**.
 Similarly, you can select **Show** on a grayed part control to make it visible to the user.
 In code, the [Visible Property](properties/devenv-visible-property.md) is set to **True**.
-For more information about parts, see [Page Parts Overview](devenv-designing-parts.md).

 ## Working with Actions